 - Salt and pepper

-Instructions
+Tuscan Chicken Instructions

 Season chicken with Italian seasoning, salt, and pepper.
 Heat olive oil in a 12-inch skillet over medium-high.
 Sear thighs 5 minutes per side until golden.
 Pull them out.

 Drop heat to medium.
-Add garlic -- 30 seconds, just until fragrant.
+Add garlic, 30 seconds, just until fragrant.
 Pour in cream and broth.
 Scrape up the brown bits.
 Stir in sun-dried tomatoes and Parmesan.
 Let it simmer 2 minutes.

 Return chicken to the skillet.
 Add spinach on top.
 Cover and cook 8-10 minutes until chicken hits 165F internally.
 The spinach wilts completely into the sauce.